oatlog/oatlog/doc/report/main.typ

 == Oatlog

-This thesis introduces oatlog, a rewrite engine compatible with the egglog language.
+This thesis introduces Oatlog, a rewrite engine compatible with the egglog language.
 Like egglog, it can be seen as a Datalog engine with support for unification.
 Unlike egglog, it compiles rules ahead-of-time (aot$#h(2pt)approx#h(2pt)$oat) which allows query planning and index selection to be optimized globally.

 Oatlog has limited functionality compared to egglog, implementing only a subset of the language and its long tail of features.
-While a few features are impractical in a ahead-of-time setting, most egglog features could be implemented within the existing oatlog architecture.
+While a few features are impractical in a ahead-of-time setting, most egglog features could be implemented within the existing Oatlog architecture.

-For the language subset that oatlog supports, it exceeeds egglog in performance.
+For the language subset that Oatlog supports, it exceeeds egglog in performance.
 The speedups range from over 10x for tiny e-graphs of only hundreds of nodes, to more moderate 2x speedups for small e-graphs of about $10^5$ nodes.
 These results stem not from one large but rather many small improvements compared to egglog, around rule preprocessing, query planning, index implementation and